gs1/EPCIS/JSON/README.md

 The JSON-LD playground tool also performs conversion of JSON-LD data into other Linked Data formats such as N-Quads or Normalised (both of which are RDF Turtle format, consisting of Subject-Predicate-Object or Subject-Property-Value triples.
 The JSON-LD playground tool now also includes a tabular view, as well as a visualisation as  a branching diagram.

-# Further information about JSON Schema

-JSON Schema may be familiar to many Web / app developers, particularly since the Open API specification makes use of it.

-Further information about JSON Schema can be found at: https://json-schema.org/

-# Further information about W3C Shape Constraint Language (SHACL)

-Shape Constraint Language (SHACL) may be less familiar, even though it is a relatively new W3C technical recommendation (standard)

-The W3C SHACL standard is available at: https://www.w3.org/TR/shacl/

-# General note about editing in this directory
+## General note about editing in this directory

 If you notice any validation errors in the examples, please contact mark.harrison@gs1.org so that we can investigate further.